guido57/ESP32-power-meter/README.md

 # Prepare the development environment

-PREREQUISITES
 In addition to knowing something about ESPHome, to build this project you need to:

-install a local instance of ESPhome Command Line (the development environment) install Visual Studio Code or use your code editor of choice install a local instance of Home Assistant in a computer of your choice (I strongly suggest a dedicated Raspberry PI)
+* install a local instance of [ESPhome Command Line](https://esphome.io/guides/installing_esphome#linux) (the development environment)
+* I strongly suggest to install [Visual Studio Code](https://code.visualstudio.com/) but I suppose you cna also use your code editor of choice
+* if you don't have it yet, install a local instance of [Home Assistant](https://www.home-assistant.io/installation/) in a computer of your choice (I strongly suggest a [dedicated Raspberry PI](https://www.home-assistant.io/installation/#diy-with-raspberry-pi))